Brabalawuka/bandlab_assignment_feed/readme.md

 # Bandlab Assignment

-## UseCase Analysis
+## Use Case Analysis

 1. Create Post, with Image Uploading
-2. Create comments binded to a post
+2. Create comments bound to a post
 3. Delete own comments
-4. List posts order by comments count
+4. List posts ordered by comments count

 ## Resources estimation 5 years

-1. Storage for images (Original: 3MB avg size, Resized: 100KB avg size): 1000 *3MB* 24h *365d + 1000* 100KB *24h* 365d * 5y ->> **135TB**
+1. Storage for images (Original: 3MB avg size, Resized: 100KB avg size): 1000 * 3MB * 24h * 365d + 1000 * 100KB * 24h * 365d * 5y ->> **135TB**
-2. Storage for posts (1KB per post): 1000 *1KB* 24h *365d* 5year ->> **43GB** No parition is required
+2. Storage for posts (1KB per post): 1000 * 1KB * 24h * 365d * 5 years ->> **43GB** No partition is required
-3. Storage for comments (0.5KB per comment): 100K *0.5KB* 24h *365d* 5year ->> **2088GB** (Parition by POST Id may be needed, may cause hot partition issue)
+3. Storage for comments (0.5KB per comment): 100K * 0.5KB * 24h * 365d * 5 years ->> **2088GB** (Partition by POST Id may be needed, may cause hot partition issue)
 4. Queries - Query Post: 100RPS - Create Post: <1 RPS - Create Comment: 100K / 3600s ->> 28 RPS
    CPU Usage: Assume 50ms per query, 50% time in I/O, 30% CPU usage -> **3 * 4CPU PODs**

 ## Requirements Pitfalls and Assumptions

-1. Image uploading is heavy operation, up to **100MB** single imag with **weak client network**.
-I strongly not suggest this large size.
-However, to support this feature we wont uploading image to the server.
+1. Image uploading is a heavy operation, up to **100MB** single image with **weak client network**.
+I strongly do not suggest this large size.
+However, to support this feature we won't upload the image to the server.
 We will use **presigned URL** for direct client upload to OSS, then process the image in the background.
-2. Posts retrival are in desc order of **Comment Count**.
-However, post may have duplicated comment count and it's hard to sort based on cursor approach.
+2. Posts retrieval is in descending order of **Comment Count**.
+However, posts may have duplicated comment counts and it's hard to sort based on cursor approach.
 Thus, we will design a **composite sorting** cursor (comment count, last comment time, part of post Id).
-3. Updating comment count of posts in parallel may cause issue, thus we will use **optimistic lock** to update the post for MVP.
-However, this may cause issue in the future if the server is under heavy load.
+3. Updating comment count of posts in parallel may cause issues, thus we will use **optimistic lock** to update the post for MVP.
+However, this may cause issues in the future if the server is under heavy load.

 ## Highlights

-1. **Composite Sorting Cursor** is used to sort the posts by comment count, last comment time and part of creatorID.
+1. **Composite Sorting Cursor** is used to sort the posts by comment count, last comment time, and part of creatorID.
 2. **Optimistic Lock** is used to update the post for MVP.
-3. **Organised Code** Stucture **handler--sevice--dal** and fulfill single responsibility principle.
+3. **Organized Code** Structure **handler--service--dal** and fulfill single responsibility principle.
 4. **Error Handling** is implemented using **custom error** with **error code** and **error message**.
-5. **Pre-signed URL** is used to upload image to OSS.
+5. **Pre-signed URL** is used to upload images to OSS.

 ## Tech Stack

 1. Server: Golang
 2. Image Storage: AWS S3 (Use Cloudflare R2 to mock)
-3. Database: MongoDB (User a local Container to Mock) MongoDB is used as it supports dynamic schema and is easy to scale.
+3. Database: MongoDB (Use a local Container to Mock) MongoDB is used as it supports dynamic schema and is easy to scale.
 4. Image Processing: AWS Lambda (Use a server goroutine to mock)

-## Architecture
+## UseCase Diagram

 ![Reading](readme/architecutre.png#center)

 ## ER Diagram

 - A composite sorting key is used to sort the posts as the cursor.
-The key is a combination of comment count, last comment time and part of creatorID.
+The key is a combination of comment count, last comment time, and part of creatorID.
 This ensures no duplicated sorting key.
 - Composite Key Structure 12 Bytes:
-  - 1-4 bytes: commentCount (uint32, 3.1Billion comments)
+  - 1-4 bytes: commentCount (uint32, 3.1 Billion comments)
   - 5-8 bytes: lastCommentAt (unix timestamp, till 2109)
   - 9-16 bytes: first 8 bytes of PostID
  Encode as Base64 string
 - Storage of image using **path** instead of **url** as the URL should be dynamically generated due to possible change of CDN domain name.